Paddy field: Korea

 There are ten archaeologically excavated rice paddy fields in Korea.
 The two oldest are the Okhyun and Yaumdong sites, found in Ulsan, dating to the early Mumun pottery period.

 Paddy field farming goes back thousands of years in Korea.
 A pit-house at the Daecheon-ni site yielded carbonized rice grains and radiocarbon dates, indicating that rice cultivation in dry-fields may have begun as early as the Middle Jeulmun pottery period (c.
 3500–2000 BC) in the Korean Peninsula.
 Ancient paddy fields have been carefully unearthed in Korea by institutes such as Kyungnam University Museum (KUM) of Masan.
 They excavated paddy field features at the Geumcheon-ni Site near Miryang, South Gyeongsang Province.
 The paddy field feature was found next to a pit-house that is dated to the latter part of the Early Mumun pottery period (c.
 1100–850 BC).
 KUM has conducted excavations, that have revealed similarly dated paddy field features, at Yaeum-dong and Okhyeon, in modern-day Ulsan.

 The earliest Mumun features were usually located in low-lying narrow gullies, that were naturally swampy and fed by the local stream system.
 Some Mumun paddy fields in flat areas were made of a series of squares and rectangles, separated by bunds approximately 10 cm in height, while terraced paddy fields consisted of long irregular shapes that followed natural contours of the land at various levels.

 Mumun Period rice farmers used all of the elements that are present in today's paddy fields, such as terracing, bunds, canals, and small reservoirs.
 We can grasp some paddy-field farming techniques of the Middle Mumun (c.
 850–550 BC), from the well-preserved wooden tools excavated from archaeological rice fields at the Majeon-ni Site.
 However, iron tools for paddy-field farming were not introduced until sometime after 200 BC.
 The spatial scale of paddy-fields increased, with the regular use of iron tools, in the Three Kingdoms of Korea Period (c.
 AD 300/400-668).

 Japan

 The first paddy fields in Japan date to the Early Yayoi period (300 BC – 250 AD).
-The Early Yayoi has been re-dated, and it appears that wet-field agriculture developed here after the Korean peninsula.
+The Early Yayoi has been re-dated, and based on studies of early Japanese paddy formations in Kyushu it appears that wet-field rice agriculture in Japan was directly adopted from the Lower Yangtze river basin in Eastern China.